WolffM/gameToCalender/README.md

 2. Open your calendar application
 3. Import the downloaded .ics file

-After running the script, if you're using GitHub, go to your repository settings and update the default branch to `main`.

 ## Troubleshooting

 ### "Python is not recognized as an internal or external command"